johnrobertwood/finance-profile/README.md

+#Finance Profile Client and API with Node, Express and Angular

-#Run and test in local environment
+##Instructions to run and test in local environment

 npm start